nickerzb/Simple-DDOS-Attacks-Detector/README.md

   - Abnormal requests for the same document
   - Rate limiting type style where each IP has a given number of requests in a given time frame
   - Analysis on better default values
-Spark
+Improve logging
+  - Duration of attack per IP
+  - Number of occurances
+  - IP addresses that were flagged around the same time (DDOS) Spark
   - Initially was going to do this, but Spark dropped support for Python recently Output result to API